-Just looking at how many transformation programmes still fail today it’s obvious that delivery is complex, that it requires a specialist skillset and, most significantly, that many leadership teams do not understand how to structure digital transformation programmes for success.
+Just looking at how many digital transformation programmes still fail today, it’s obvious that digital transformation delivery is complex.
+It requires a specialist skillset and, most significantly, many digital transformation leadership teams do not understand how to structure digital transformation programmes for success.

-Digital transformation and cloud technologies will completely change the way your company operates – transformative change impacts every aspect of your organisation, including your people and customers so don’t be surprised by the complexity or by how long it will take to truly change the way you think and operate.
+Delivering digital transformation and adapting to cloud technologies will completely change the way your business operates.
+Transformative change impacts every aspect of your organisation, including your people and customers, so don’t be surprised by the complexity (or by how long it will take) to truly change the way you think and operate.

 “Leadership is a process of social influence, which maximises the efforts of others, towards the achievement of a goal. “

-They will need to work together as one unit so it’s important to assign the roles with that in mind.
+They will need to work together as one unit, so it’s important to assign the roles with that in mind.

-Setting the direction, the ultimate goal, then sharing that clarity and intent widely is critical – you must ensure that everyone involved is clear and unambiguous on “why” the team is in place and “what” they need to achieve.
+Setting the direction, the ultimate goal, then sharing that clarity and intent widely is critical – you must ensure that everyone involved is clear and unambiguous on “why” the digital transformation team is in place and “what” they need to achieve.

 Don’t underestimate just how difficult delivering a consistent message is – ensuring that you and your team are on the same page about what matters and what it really means… If you don’t get this right you run the risk of everyone in your organisation pulling in a different direction.
-Not only will that impact delivery pace, it will be demotivating and tiring for the team who will all be working against each other unintentionally.
+Not only will that impact delivery pace, it will be demotivating and tiring for the team, who will all be working against each other unintentionally.
 In contrast, if you have alignment you will enable your teams to pull together and accelerate towards achieving the goal.